SimonBrandner/oblichey/README.md

 Since the neural network models we are using are quite large, you're going to need to get [Git LFS](https://git-lfs.com/) too.

-Once you have those installed you can run the following commands.
+Once you have those installed, you can clone the repo and enter the Nix development environment.

 ```sh
 git clone https://github.com/SimonBrandner/oblichey/